 All the body care products in our guest rooms - shampoo, conditioner, body wash and lotion - come from the local Pelindaba Lavender Farm and are simply amazing.
 We dispense them from refillable containers to cut down on waste.

-In addition, our onsite Spa at Earthbox carries Epionce and Comfort Zone for face and body and Davines for hair, in case you forget your line-up at home or you just feel like trying some amazing new products.
+In addition, our onsite Spa at Earthbox carries product lines from Revision and Dermaki in case you feel like trying some amazing new products.

 Hair Dryer, Iron, Earplugs